man playing drums on stage

 Jim Mason

-Contact time is 3-4 hours (full-time) or 1.5-2 hours (part-time) per week.
-Workload is 40 hours (full-time) or 20 hours (part-time) per week.
+Contact time is 3-4 hours per week, and the workload is 40 hours per week.
 Assessment can take the form of performances, essays, practical presentations, lecture demonstrations, oral assessments, and the submission of portfolios of original music.

 Entry Requirements